chocolatey/choco-wiki/HelpersReference.md

 ## Main Functions

-These functions call other functions and have error handling built in.
-When using just them, you don't need to put error handling in your [[chocolateyInstall.ps1 file|ChocolateyInstallPS1]].
-These functions call down to the other functions and encapsulate everything nicely so that it is possible to have one line chocolateyInstall.ps1 files.
+These functions call other functions and many times may be the only thing you need in your [[chocolateyInstall.ps1 file|ChocolateyInstallPS1]].

 * [[Install-ChocolateyPackage|HelpersInstallChocolateyPackage]]
 * [[Install-ChocolateyZipPackage|HelpersInstallChocolateyZipPackage]]